 The Audubon Shop

-Entering our 24th year of business in 2010, The Audubon Shop is the original birding store in Connecticut.
-Owned and operated by Janet and Jerry Connolly, we are located in a historic home on the Post Road in Madison, a town situated on Long Island Sound.
+The Audubon Shop is the original birding store in Connecticut, established in 1986.
+Owned and operated by Janet and Jerry Connolly, we are located in an historic home on the Post Road in Madison, a town situated on Long Island Sound.
 A stone’s throw east of us is Hammonasset Beach State Park, one of the best birding sites in the state and one of the most significant breeding and migratory bird stopover areas on the Atlantic Coast.
 Our seasonal bird walks are listed under Bird Walks and talks on our home page.

 The Fat Robin - Wild Bird & Nature Shop